Dulanga-Rukshan/Crytext/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request with improvements, bug fixes, or new features.

-Acknowledgments

-    Thanks to the open-source community for their libraries and contributions that helped make this project possible.
     Designed by Dulanga Rukshan.